-If a customer only worked one week in that year and earned €232.36 for that week, their reckonable weekly earnings would be €232.36.
+If you have only worked one week in that year and earned €232.36 for that week, your reckonable weekly earnings would be €232.36.

 You must get a doctor to examine you.
-You may have to pay for this exam, but you can get the social welfare medical certificate for free as the department pays for it.
+You may have to pay for this exam, but you can get the 'Certificate of Incapacity for Work’ for free as the department pays for it.

-Illness Benefit medical certificates of incapacity for work are only available from your doctor, not online or from department offices.
+Illness Benefit 'Certificate of Incapacity for Work’ are only available from your doctor.